 Home office survey February 2021

 The Bavarian Research Institute for Digital Transformation (bidt) took the new SARS-CoV-2 Occupational Health and Safety Regulation as an opportunity to shed light on the effects of this regulation on the prevalence and acceptance of home office work.
 To this end, bidt conducted a representative short survey from 4 to 8 February 2021 – shortly after the new regulation came into force.
 Using Google Surveys, 1,564 adult working internet users in Germany were surveyed.
-The survey complements the two bidt survey waves previously conducted from 27 to 29 March 2020 and from 12 to 15 June 2020.
+The survey complements the two bidt survey waves from 27 to 29 March 2020 and 12 to 15 June 2020.
 This allows an analysis of the spread and acceptance of home office over time.
 The following is an overview of the results.

 Majority believes in the effect of the Occupational Health and Safety Ordinance